 Provide correct information

-Always review the letter of intent to purchase a business before sending it to the other party.
-Ascertain that all the details such as the company’s name, contact details, amount, etc., are mentioned accurately.
+Always review the document before sending it to the other party.
+Ascertain that all the details, such as the company’s name, contact details, amount, etc., are mentioned accurately.
 The LOI is a formal letter and should be drafted with proper attention.

 Keep it short and simple